-The Head of Internal Audit Partnership's Opinion Statement:
+• The Head of Internal Audit Partnership's Opinion Statement:

 "The overall opinion is that the Council's internal control environment is adequate and effective.
-This is based on the work undertaken by Internal Audit during 2017/18 and summarised in this report.
+This is based on the work undertaken by Internal Audit during 2018/19, and summarised in this report.

 Agreed management actions arising from Internal Audit work have been reported to senior management and the Council Management Board and I am satisfied that management has undertaken to address any control weaknesses."

 The effectiveness of the governance framework has been evaluated by:

-- The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2018.
+- The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2019.
 All statements were returned with no significant issues highlighted.
-Responses received regarding management arrangements and processes were noted and have been considered by the Council Management Board and Internal Audit and appropriate steps have been taken. - An Internal Audit Corporate Governance assurance review; - The Head of Legal Services testing the specific requirements of the Local Code of Corporate Governance against the behaviours, codes and protocols put in place by the Council and documented in the Constitution and elsewhere. - The Head of Legal Services has confirmed that the Council's Local Code of Corporate Governance accords with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" 2016.
+Responses received regarding governance matters and management processes were noted and have been considered by the Council Management Board and Internal Audit.
+A matter with regard to the financial oversight of the Joint Waste Contract is currently the subject of an internal audit review. - An Internal Audit Corporate Governance assurance review; - The Head of Legal Services testing the specific requirements of the Local Code of Corporate Governance against the behaviours, codes and protocols put in place by the Council and documented in the Constitution and elsewhere. - The Head of Legal Services has confirmed that the Council's Local Code of Corporate Governance accords with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" 2016. - The key financial systems that feed into the Council's financial statements have reasonable controls in place and have been given either an "effective" assurance opinion or the opinion of "some improvement needed".